September 27, 2017 (Updated: May 4, 2023)

 On the flip side, if you’re the client that offers speedy payment, which is typically within hours or a single business day of receiving an invoice, your best freelancers will likely make your work a top priority.
 It’s also important to offer fair rates for the work you’re offering to freelance professionals.
 Some companies negotiate lower rates with skilled professionals, but those contract workers are likely working for other clients at more competitive rates.
 If they need to free up some time in their schedules or take on more work, freelancers are likely to ditch the low-paying clients and focus on those that pay better.

 One mistake that many companies make with freelance workers is mistakenly thinking they don’t have to offer much direction.
 Many freelancers work in creative fields, such as content production, graphic design, and online services, but don’t let that confuse you into thinking they don’t need direction.
-With the right information, a professional working on a freelance basis can use his or her creativity to come up with unique and fresh ideas that bring new perspective to your business.
+With the right information, a professional working on a freelance basis can use his or her creativity to come up with unique and fresh ideas that bring new perspective to your content strategy.
 However, to get to that point, they need to understand your brand, clients, and expectations.

 Many first-time hirers of freelance workers end up wasting a lot of time going back and forth on assignments that they believe have missed the mark.
 When you’re clear and upfront from the start, while providing the resources needed, you can set up the freelance worker for success.

 With the increase in employees working remotely and putting in hours outside of the typical business schedule, you can find a number of articles about why treating your remote workers like “regular” employees is important.
 When a worker feels disconnected from the rest of the team, it’s hard for that person to collaborate and stay in the loop about changes to and ideas about a specific project.